heretics-sf/2030-goals/README.md

 Som of us are different some of us become different after a while here

+* Embrace diversity
+* Accepts affluent and needy
+* Shares and exchanges with communities of color, LGBT
 * Some apartments allocated to former staff members
 * We have exchanges with other facilities